Marclie/SuaveStateScanner/README.md

 * `stateBounds` - The bounds of the states in the input file.
 If provided, this should be a list in the form [statemin, statemax] specifying inclusive lower and upper bounds on indices identifying individual electronic states to sort (e.g., if numStates=3 then stateBounds=[0, 1] would reorder only two out of three available electronic states).
-  Electronic states from outside the range can swap with interior states to further improve continuity.
 By default all available electronic states will be included in analysis/output unless stateBounds is specified otherwise. (default: None)